 Some of the considerations are the same for certain types of fusion and for artificial disc replacement.
-For example, an anterior approach is used for both an anterior lumbar interbody fusion and artificial disc replacement, which means that the risks and potential complications are similar for this aspect of both surgeries.
+For example, an anterior approach (from the front) is used for both an anterior lumbar interbody fusion and artificial disc replacement, which means that the risks and potential complications are similar for this aspect of both surgeries.
 However, for the most part, there are unique considerations for each type of surgery, and patients are well advised to become as educated as possible when considering the two surgeries and discuss their options thoroughly with their treating physician(s).

 Before considering any type of surgery, however, patients with chronic low back pain must first remember that not all pain is treatable by surgery.
 Failure of non-operative treatment does not mean that surgery is necessarily the next step.
 Evaluation with MRI and x-rays may be enough for the surgeon to render an opinion, but other tests, including CT scan and provocative discography may be needed to determine if surgery is an appropriate and if both spinal fusion and artificial disc replacement are options.

 To help patients better understand their options, this article lays out some of the more important considerations for each of the two main types of back surgery for lumbar degenerative disc disease.